 Neither was I amused several days ago when my man and I went in search of a couch and chairs for our future dwelling place.
 Despair settled over me as I limped through some of the furniture shops.
 It was like going back in time with styles that went out with the hand-crank telephone.

 Also on offer were artsy imitations of massive creations of the sort you might find in castles and mansions.
 Very

-pompous aristocratic stuff, carved and gilded, with lots of curlicues and velvet-like upholstery, grandeur of which I, a simple plebian, am not worthy.
+pompous aristocratic stuff, carved and gilded, with lots of curlicues and velvet-like upholstery, grandeur of which I, a simple plebeian, am not worthy.
 I really try not to rise above my station even when I get the chance.
 I’m basically an IKEA groupie.
-Sadly, the closest IKEA is 500 km away, across the border, in Bucharest, Romania.
+Sadly, IKEA has not yet arrived in Moidova (but it will!) and the closest store is 500 km away, across the border, in Bucharest, Romania.